 • Spatially understand Demographic, Topographic and Socio-Economic profile of the village and availability of basic infrastructural services (including healthcare, education, water and sanitation), and to establish correlations, if any.

 • To identify priority intervention areas.

-According to the new government guidelines, every village Panchyat needs to submit few forms that mentions details about their present infrastructure and socio-economic backgrounds.
+According to the new government guidelines, every village Panchayat needs to submit a few forms that mention details about their present infrastructure and socio-economic backgrounds.
 Based on these details, budgets shall be passed to build adequate infrastructure.
 Along with the Summary Report, Outline India also provided the Sarpanch with accurate maps, with high-resolution snaps and elevation profiles of specific areas in Bhora Khurd village area.
 The map also depicted key infrastructural resources (or absence thereof).
-In order to give correct and detailed information he used our study reports.
+In order to give correct and detailed information, he used our study reports.
 These reports really helped the Sarpanch gain a better understanding and helped him in creating a roadmap towards solving problems.
 Most importantly – it helped him secure grants or even taking up the charge and solving them on his own.

 Subscribe to our newsletter